openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Public-Key Encrypted Session Key Packets (Tag 1) {#ecc-mlkem-pkesk}

-The algorithm-specific fields consists of:
+The algorithm-specific fields consists of the output
+     of the encryption procedure described in {{ecc-mlkem-encryption}}:

  - A fixed-length octet string representing an ECC ephemeral public key in the format associated with the curve as specified in {{ecc-kem}}.